JesseOsrecak/Asteroids/README.md

 ### Position.cpp
     Is a simple class to be able to store both X and Y values so that you can return a position from a method.

+### CollissionBox.cpp
+    Is a class designed to capture the Collission Box of an object

+### collission_test.cpp
+    Is a temporary class designed to test the functionality of the CollssionBox class